grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/index.md

 git merge --ff-only
 ```

-After switching branches, git also lets you know if your local copy needs updating with the message _Your branch is behind 'origin/main'_.
+After switching branches, Git also lets you know if your local copy needs updating with the message _Your branch is behind 'origin/main'_.
 The `--ff-only` flag means _fast-forwarding_, which simply applies the changes to the end of your local copy because your local copy has no conflicting changes.

 ```console